Ghazaleh-Ahmadzadeh/Capstone-Project/README.md

 - **Home Page:** An overview featuring the latest prediction, confidence score, and a snapshot of trending news.
 - **Dashboard:** Detailed analytics, historical prediction data, and interactive charts.
 - **News Insights:** A list view of aggregated news articles with sentiment analysis.
-- **About:** Information on the project, methodology, and team.
-- **Contact:** A form for user inquiries and support details.

 ### Mockups

 **Question:** Provide visuals of your app's screens.
 You can use pictures of hand-drawn sketches, or wireframing tools like Figma.
 **Answer:**
 - **Home Page:** A clean interface displaying the main prediction result and confidence score alongside a brief news ticker.
+(Included in the repo)
-- **Dashboard:** An interactive space with charts showing historical trends, prediction logs, and detailed analytics.
+- **Historical Data:** An interactive space with charts showing historical trends, prediction logs, and detailed analytics.
+(Included in the repo)
 - **News Insights:** A scrollable list of articles with sentiment labels.
-*(Mockups can be hand-drawn sketches or digital wireframes using tools like Figma.)*

 ### Data